-- Reduce traffic congestion by providing peak time commuters with an alternative way to get around the Greater Hobart area. - Support travel to events in key sites. - Benefit and revitalise key locations on the River Derwent.
+- Reduce traffic congestion by providing peak time commuters with an alternative way to get around the Greater Hobart area. - Support travel to events in key sites. - · Benefit and revitalise key locations on the River Derwent.

-Guiding principles have been developed which underpin the above objectives and provide the framework for the establishment of River Derwent ferry sites, these objectives are summarised below.
+Guiding principles have been developed which underpin the above objectives and provide the framework for the establishment of River Derwent ferry sites, these objectives are summarised on the next page.